 As part of Google Play services update in late 2021, the advertising ID will be removed when a user opts out of personalization using advertising ID in Android Settings.
 Any attempts to access the identifier will receive a string of zeros instead of the identifier.
 To help developers and ad/analytics service providers with regulatory compliance efforts and respect user choice, they will be able to receive notifications for opt-out preferences.
 If you want to test the aforementioned notification system, fill out this form.

-This Google Play services phased rollout will affect apps starting late 2021 and will expand to affect apps running on all devices that support Google Play in early 2022.
+This Google Play services phased rollout will affect apps running on Android 12 starting late 2021 and will expand to affect apps running on all devices that support Google Play starting April 1, 2022.
 For essential non ads use-cases such as analytics and fraud prevention, use App Set ID.

-Additionally, apps updating their target API level to 31 (Android 12) will need to declare a Google Play services normal permission in the manifest file as follows:
+Additionally, when apps update their target to Android 13 or above will need to declare a Google Play services normal permission in the manifest file as follows:

 Some SDKs, such as the Google Mobile Ads SDK (play-services-ads) may already declare this permission in the SDK’s library manifest.
 If your app uses these SDKs as dependencies, the AD_ID permission from the SDK’s library manifest will be merged with your app’s main manifest by default, even if you don’t explicitly declare the permission in your app’s main manifest.
 Learn more about merging manifest files on the Android Developers site.

-This permission will be enforced starting from early 2022 for all devices.
+This permission will be enforced starting from April 1, 2022 for all devices.
 See API documentation for more details.